 - Use a toolbelt for supplies.
 Don’t try to carry anything while climbing.

 - Avoid quick, sharp movements.
 Falls happen in an instant.

 If you are not sure about your ability to do the job, turn the job over to a professional.

 When in Doubt, Find an Alternative

-In some instances, the job is best left up to the professionals.
+We’ve covered some of the top ladder safety tips above, but in some instances, the job is best left up to the professionals.
 There are also things you can do to help reduce the need for using ladders for your home maintenance.
 For example, cleaning gutters is dirty and often dangerous work.
 By having high-quality gutter guards professionally installed, you can eliminate the need for gutter cleaning.